minerllabs/basalt_intro_track_2022_competition_submission_template/README.md

 ## What should my code structure be like ?

 Please follow the example structure shared in the starter kit for the code structure.
-The different files and directories have following meaning:
+The different files and directories have the following meaning:

 ```
 .
 ├── aicrowd.json      # Submission meta information like your username
 ├── apt.txt           # Packages to be installed inside docker image
 ├── config.py         # Config for debugging submissions
 ├── data              # The downloaded data and pretrained OpenAI models, the path to directory is also available as `MINERL_DATA_ROOT` env variable
 ├── environment.yml   # Conda environment description
 ├── LICENCE           # Licence
 ├── run.py            # The file that runs training and evaluation
-├── test_BuildVillageHouse.py        # IMPORTANT: Your testing/inference phase code.
-├── test_CreateVillageAnimalPen.py   # IMPORTANT: Your testing/inference phase code.
-├── test_FindCave.py                 # IMPORTANT: Your testing/inference phase code.
-├── test_MakeWaterfall.py            # IMPORTANT: Your testing/inference phase code.
+├── test.py           # IMPORTANT: Your testing/inference phase code.
-├── train                            # IMPORTANT: Your trained models MUST be saved inside this directory
+└── train             # IMPORTANT: Your trained models MUST be saved inside this directory
-└── train.py                         # IMPORTANT: Your training code.
-Running this should produce the same agent as you upload as part of the agent.
 ```

 Finally, **you must specify an AIcrowd submission JSON in `aicrowd.json` to be scored!**